stefanocoretta/phd-project/tracegram-pilot/code/degg-tracing.praat.md

     Multiply: -1
     # Check the paramenters of the filter in the literature
     Filter (pass Hann band): 100, 0, 100
-    pointProcess = To PointProcess (periodic, peaks): 75, 600, "no", "yes" textGrid = To TextGrid (vuv): 0.02, 0.001
+    pointProcess = noprogress To PointProcess (periodic, peaks): 75, 600, "no", "yes" textGrid = To TextGrid (vuv): 0.02, 0.001
     numberOfIntervals = Get number of intervals: 1